xdeama/personal-site-hugo/README.md

 # personal-site-hugo
-Personal website with Hugo, custom theme and fluid responsive CSS
+Personal website with Hugo, custom theme and fluid responsive CSS.
+Inspired by https://andy-bell.co.uk/ and his guide on CSS https://every-layout.dev.
+Actually, I made this website mainly because I needed an excuse to start a css project scratch.

+# status
+Theme and CSS in need of cleanup

 # features
 - language switcher that keeps you on the current page